Written by Lyne Desforges R.H.N., July 2017

 Many of our clients struggle with perfection.
 They want the perfect body and skin as projected by the media.
 They want the perfect relationship with their loved ones and friends, again as portrayed by the Entertainment industry.
 Part of our work is to give them a reality check and to talk about real health goals and real relationships.

 Real health goals are more about how you feel rather than a number on a scale or a certain dress size.
 Do you have vitality, energy, strength (in body, mind and spirit)?
 Are you free of pain, or disease?
 Those are better indicators of real health.
-Do not compare yourself to others but be proud of your own journey and of everything you have accomplished.
+Do not compare yourself to others but be proud of your own journey, your own progress, and of everything you have accomplished.
 Comparison is the thief of joy!

 Remember that every body is different.
 What works for one may not work for the other.
 The important thing is to aim for a healthy diet and lifestyle that will serve YOU the best.
 Every healthy change you make along the way brings you closer to optimum health.

 So put on a smile, add a spring to your step, embrace your imperfections, and enjoy life!